Does herpes need to be treated (first infection)?

 - Valaciclovir (Valtrex) 500 mg twice daily for three days – or

 - Famciclovir (Famvir) 1 g twice daily for one day

-When the tablets are taken daily to keep the virus dormant – perhaps for six months or longer.
+People take the tablets daily to keep the virus dormant – perhaps for six months or longer.
 These are now known to be extremely safe drugs.
 With regard to aciclovir, it is now considered to be so safe that an annual kidney function test is no longer required for long term use: